Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Massive complex scalar field

+\end{proposition} \begin{proof} First of all we observe that the KMS states corresponding to pure phases are quasifree states with at most a non trivial one-point function.
+A proof of this fact can be found in \cite{RoccaSirugueTestard}.
+Furthermore, the truncated two-point function are constrained by the KMS condition to be equal to \eqref{eq:2pt-free}.
+The one-point function $\om(\varphi)$ is constrained by the equation of motion and by request of invariance under the action of $\tau_{t,\mu}$.
+In particular, invariance under the action $\tau_{t,\mu}$ implies that the function

+is constant in time.
+This function needs to be a solution of $-\Delta + m^2 -\mu^2$, however, for $|\mu|<m$ these solutions cannot be tempered distributions.
+The inequalities involving the critical charge density $\rho_{cr}(\beta)$ is an immediate consequence of the form of the expectation value of $J_0$ in the analyzed states. \end{proof}

+The state $\omega_{\beta,\mu}$ respects the $U(1)-$symmetry of the theory.
+For chemical potentials $\mu=\pm m$ there exist many equilibrium states at fixed temperature and the $U(1)$ symmetry is spontaneously broken in the states $\om_{\beta,c}^{\pm}$ for $c\neq0$.
 At zero temperature, all the states with chemical potential $|\mu|<m$ coincide with the vacuum.
-Hence, the vacuum expectation value of the smeared current $J_0(f)$, or better of the charge density $J_0(x)$, vanishes in that limit.
+Hence, the vacuum expectation value of the charge density $J_0(x)$ vanishes in that limit.
 Thus any non vanishing charge density in the limit $T=\beta^{-1}\to0$ of vanishing temperature requires a condensate.
-We find in particular that